 In Paris, what was originally a quarry for mining building materials has become something much more fascinating.
-I honestly knew noting about the catacombs before we went on the tour, Daryle got us signed up.
+I honestly knew nothing about the catacombs before we went on the tour.
+Daryle got us signed up.
 It turned out to be a really interesting experience.

-When the religion was no longer outlawed, people started burying their dead instead of burning them, so suddenly they needed space to bury a lot of bodies.
-In a stroke of genius someone decided the center of Paris was the best place for a new centrally located cemetery.
+When religion was no longer outlawed, people started burying their dead instead of burning them, so suddenly, they needed space to bury a lot of bodies.
+In a stroke of genius, someone decided the center of Paris was the best place for a new centrally located cemetery.
 Called the Cemetery of Innocents, this area eventually took in so many bodies that there were some problems.

 In 1785 the cemetery was deemed full and closed.
 At this point, there were bodies piled 6 meters above street level.
 Yep, I’d say it was full.
 Obviously, there were quite a few health and safety issues here (the largest market in the city was located just outside the cemetery…), and there are some pretty disgusting stories your tour guide will be happy to tell you should you get the chance to visit.
 To fix the problems, they decided to take all these “above-ground” bodies and stack them in the tunnels under the city.

 At dusk each night, a priest would bless the ground, bodies would be dug up, loaded onto a cart, covered in a black sheet, and carted to the catacombs where they would be carefully stacked by a team supervised by one man, the Viscount de Thury.
 In the beginning, bones were stacked very neatly.
 The stackers were careful and creative.
 Designs were made.

 In general, they used femurs to form a wall and skulls for decoration.
 Then all the rest went behind that.

 As time went on, stacking got less precise.
 There is 800km of tunnels under Paris, and 300km of them are lined with bones 3m deep on each side.